sr39/gizmo-debug/scripts/gizmo_documentation.md

     Once the parameters for your machine have been entered into the Makefile, you should not ever need to modify it again, unless you modify the source code and add files which need to be compiled (advanced users only!)

-+ Makefile.systype: This is where you actually specify the machine on which you are running.
++ **Makefile.systype**: This is where you actually specify the machine on which you are running.
 Simply uncomment your system and comment out all other lines.
 For example, for the same "Stampede" system described above, we would simply un-comment the line

         SYSTYPE="Stampede"

     If you add a new system, add a block like the above description for Stampede to the Makefile, then add a line with the matching machine name to Makefile.systype.
 Then you and other users only need to comment/uncomment one line to control compilations!

-+ Config.sh: This file contains a number of compile-time options, which determine the type of simulations, physics included -- most everything you need to control at compile time.
++ **Config.sh**: This file contains a number of compile-time options, which determine the type of simulations, physics included -- most everything you need to control at compile time.
 Once you've got the libraries linked and Makefile.systype set for your machine, all different types of simulations will just amount to changing settings in Config.sh (as well as the run-time initial conditions and paramterfiles, of course).
 On another page, we explain these options.

 <a name="tutorial-running"></a>